 1. It Only Executes One Thread at a Time

-Python’s Global Interpreter Lock (GIL) limits execution to a single thread at a time, which can hinder the performance of multi-threaded CPU-bound programs.
-A viable alternative for multithreaded programs in such cases is the use of multiprocessing software.
+Python’s Global Interpreter Lock (GIL) limits execution to a single thread at a time, which can hinder the performance of multi-threaded, CPU-bound programs.
+In such cases, a viable alternative is to use multiprocessing.

 2. It isn’t Mobile Native